-1 I don't know.
-It's too bad that she never got the chance to see her true potential with it, because 2 3 again, she was only 16 with these drawings and younger even.
-4 MS. CHRISTA BIG CANOE: Thank you.
-Can I 5 6 ask that the pictures be brought up as well?
-And, any of 7 the family members just -- I know that Isabel already explained at least one picture, but if we can get the 8 9 pictures up and someone in the family can tell us a little bit about what we're looking at or the timeframe we're 10 looking at after the Pikachu?
-11 MS. STEPHANIE DANIELS: I remember when the 12 whole Pokémon thing was popular in my neighbourhood, and I 13 guess I requested that she drew them -- all the Pokémons 14 15 for me.
+I don't know.
+It's too bad that she never got the chance to see her true potential with it, because again, she was only 16 with these drawings and younger even.

+5 MS. CHRISTA BIG CANOE: Thank you.
+Can I 6 ask that the pictures be brought up as well?
+And, any of 7 the family members just -- I know that Isabel already 8 explained at least one picture, but if we can get the 9 pictures up and someone in the family can tell us a little 10 bit about what we're looking at or the timeframe we're 11 looking at after the Pikachu?

+12 MS. STEPHANIE DANIELS: I remember when the whole Pokémon thing was popular in my neighbourhood, and I 13 quess I requested that she drew them -- all the Pokémons 14 15 for me.
 I didn't take pictures, but we have a few more.
-I 16 think we have Squirtle too, but I remember being so proud and going around the neighbourhood and showing them off to 17 other kids.
+I think we have Squirtle too, but I remember being so proud 16 17 and going around the neighbourhood and showing them off to other kids.
 We don't have much of her art, but that's a 18 few of what we have and we're lucky to even have them 19 20 still.

-MS. CHRISTA BIG CANOE: I bet they're very 21 treasured in your household.
-And, if we could just get the 22 photos up as well?
+MS. CHRISTA BIG CANOE: I bet they're very treasured in your household.
+And, if we could just get the photos up as well?
 I don't know if someone wants to tell us a little bit about the pictures as we're seeing them?
-MS. JOAN WINNING: She had just turned a

-1 year old here.
+MS. JOAN WINNING: She had just turned a year old here.
 She was already walking and singing.
-Like I said, she was really smart.
+Like 1 I said, she was really smart.
 Nicole was born to the 2 youngest of our family, Fran -- Frances.
-So, we didn't 3 think that Fran was going to have any babies and when she 4 had Nicole, the whole family was so happy that our baby 5 6 sister had a baby.
+So, we didn't 3 4 think that Fran was going to have any babies and when she had Nicole, the whole family was so happy that our baby 5 6 sister had a baby.
 So, she was loved by everybody.
 She was treasured by the whole family, which is why it was such 7 a devastating loss for the whole family when she passed.
+8

-8 9 This is -- here, she's looking at my little grandson that was born that time.
-He was only a couple of 10 days old and she was wanting to hold him.
-And, here, 11 they're having breakfast.
-And, I lived with them off and 12 cream.
-She used to drop by and give her a little treat of -- those little Dixie cup ice creams, which is her favourite, but they were so small.
+9 This is -- here, she's looking at my little 10 grandson that was born that time.
+He was only a couple of 11 days old and she was wanting to hold him.
+And, here, 12 they're having breakfast.
+And, I lived with them off and 13 on through the years, so I was very close to all the kids 14 and I'm raising -- they're all living with me right now.

+15 This is at her baptismal.
+That's my son, Philip, and we're the godparents of Nicole.
+This is her --16 17 she's putting her shoes on, waiting for my grandma to come and -- I mean, my mom to come and give her a little ice 18 cream.
+She used to drop by and give her a little treat of 19 -- those little Dixie cup ice creams, which is her 20 21 favourite, but they were so small.
 There was never quite enough there for her.
 Her parents are here at a baptism.

-This is at her baptismal.
-That's my son,

-Philip, and we're the godparents of Nicole.
-This is her -she's putting her shoes on, waiting for my grandma to come and -- I mean, my mom to come and give her a little ice on through the years, so I was very close to all the kids and I'm raising -- they're all living with me right now.
+22

-MS. CHRISTA BIG CANOE: Thank you.
-Well, I just want to let the family, if they have anything else they wanted to add before Commissioner Audette may have a couple of questions.
+23 MS. CHRISTA BIG CANOE: Thank you.
+Well, I 24 just want to let the family, if they have anything else 25 they wanted to add before Commissioner Audette may have a

+1 couple of questions.